ezealot/ez/Words.md

-BRB | Be right back | Player needs to pop away from a moment Mats | Materials |  Usually referring to in-game resources for building stuff like weapons etc GJ | Good Job | An expression of something well done Lulz | LOL | Something really funny
+BRB | Be right back | Player needs to pop away from a moment Mats | Materials |  Usually referring to in-game resources for building stuff like weapons etc GJ | Good Job | An expression of something well done Lulz | LOL | Something that really funny